aerian-studios/eslint-config/README.md

 -   **@aerian/eslint-config-typescript**: Adds support for TypeScript.
 Can be installed alongside either the base config or -react or -preact configs to add TypeScript support.
+-   **@aerian/eslint-config-node**: Adds support for node.
+Can be installed alongside the other configs.

 To install the packages, run: